How to Get Rid of Rabbits (and Keep Them Away)

 Cats and dogs are both natural predators of rabbits and your pet will love hunting down these tasty little critters.
 However, know that there’s a huge risk involved.

-If that rabbit Rover caught happened to be a carrier of viral hemorrhagic disease, your pet could potentially catch a life-threatening illness.
+If that rabbit Rover caught happened to be a carrier of viral hemorrhagic fever, your pet could potentially catch a life-threatening illness.
 As a result, we suggest extreme caution when letting your pets near a rabbit infestation.

 Poisoning the Bunny

-Poison bait are a popular way of killing critters, but we’re not fans.
+Poison baits are a popular way of killing critters, but we’re not fans.
 Rat poison and similar killers are simply too dangerous, as innocent critters (including children or pets) may come into contact with them.

 Professionals